The H\"ormander condition for delayed stochastic differential equations: Introduction

-The Markovian setting i.e when $V_k = V_k(t,X_t)$ has a quite beautiful answer in the form of H\"ormander's spanning condition \cite{hormander1967}.
+Let us now go back to discussing the topic of regularity.
+The Markovian setting i.e when $V_k = V_k(t,X_t)$ has a beautiful answer in the form of H\"ormander's spanning condition \cite{hormander1967}.
+In that paper, H\"ormander states that $X_T$ has a smooth density if certain Lie brackets between the vector fields $\left( V_k \right)_{0 \leq k \leq d}$ span $\R^d$.
 Of course, the language of H\"ormander was functional analysis and PDEs.
-The translation from probability to PDEs is readily obtained when one remembers that densities are fundamental solutions to the forward Fokker-Planck PDE.
+The translation from probability to PDEs is readily obtained upon invoking the fact densities are the fundamental solutions to the forward Fokker-Planck PDE.
 Malliavin's proof pushed further by giving a probabilistic approach.
-We recommend \cite{Hairer11} for a pedagogical review.
+We recommend \cite{Hairer11} for a comprehensive review.

-We choose to work under the Stratonovich convention and such a choice is not inoccuous.
+Although everything can be recast into the Itô convention, we choose to work under the Stratonovich convention.
+This choice is not innocuous.
 Indeed, it is well-known that the Stratonovich reformulation in terms of vector fields is the right language for ``geometric'' arguments (see for e.g \cite{Hsu}).
 The H\"ormander condition itself is very geometric by nature, since it morally says that heat dissipates along the vector fields $V_k$ and their brackets, due to the erratic movement of Brownian motion.
-Another reason is our use of ``geometric rough paths'' (see \cite[Chapter 2.2]{FH14} for a definition and \cite[Chapter 3]{FH14} for the discussion) thanks to which the Itô formula looks similar to the usual chain rule.
+Another reason is the use of ``geometric rough paths'' (see \cite[Chapter 2.2]{FH14} for a definition and \cite[Chapter 3]{FH14} for the discussion) thanks to which the Itô formula looks similar to the usual chain rule.

-In the literature, there two ways of understanding the word ``non-Markovian'' regarding the topic of H\"ormander's hypoellipticity.
-On the one hand, certain authors as \cite{CT10, HP13, CHLT15} mean that the SDE's driving noise is a fractional Brownian motion.
-On the other hand, another legitimate direction of investigation is to consider a source of non-Markovianity which is the path-dependence of our SDE.
-To the best of the authors' knowledge, regularity under a non-Markovian nature originating from path-dependence has been treated by \cite{Bell}, in the form of delays and in \cite{ST83} with a dependence via a kernel.
-Both Bell and Stroock rely heavily on Malliavin calculus.
+{\bf Literature review: } In the literature, there are two ways of understanding the word ``non-Markovian'' regarding the topic of H\"ormander's hypoellipticity.
+On the one hand, certain authors as \cite{CT10, HP13, CHLT15} mean that the SDE's driving noise is a fractional Brownian motion or a general Gaussian process which may fail to be Markovian.
+On the other hand, another legitimate direction of investigation is to consider a source of non-Markovianity which is the path-dependence of the SDE.
+In this case, one needs to qualify the path-dependence, otherwise uniform ellipticity becomes the only recourse.

-Ultimately, we are interested in SDEs with the most general path-dependence.
-However, in the present paper, we choose to focus on the setting of SDEs with delays.
-As such, we mainly revisit Section 4 of \cite{Bell}, and \cite{BelMo91}, \cite{BelMo95} with a rough path approach and aiming for a H\"ormander-type spanning condition.